Cofounder & CEO

 Founding Scientist and Director of Research & Scientific Liaison

 Segaliny, a highly skilled researcher in assay biology and in vivo pharmacology, has more than ten years of interdisciplinary research experience in cell biology, immunology, and drug discovery.
 A well-respected supervisor of 30-plus junior staff and trainees, she has proven her versatility as a project leader with external collaborators and partners.
 She received her PhD, with a strong focus on cytokine and receptor biology, from the University of Nantes, France, and was a postdoctoral fellow at the University of California, Irvine, with a primary interest in developing cell-based cancer therapies.

 Chief Financial Officer

 Kelly has over 30 years of experience in finance management, early-stage biotechnology company management, business strategy planning, developing financial models, managing audits, conducting due diligence, cost and risk management, raising funds, and leadership.
 He received his MBA from Harvard Business School.

-Vice President of Research at Amgen, Tagari has more than 30 years of research experience in hematology/oncology; neurobiology; immunology and inflammation; pharmacology; laboratory automation, and information technologies.
+Philip is the CSO of insitro, Inc., a leading company pioneering at the convergence of artificial intelligence and biology at scale to enable unprecedented new medicine development.
+Prior to that, he was the VP of Research at Amgen.
+Tagari has more than 30 years of research experience in hematology/oncology; neurobiology; immunology and inflammation; pharmacology; laboratory automation, and information technologies.
 His research has led to significant experimental and marketed therapies, plus more than 65 peer-reviewed publications.
 His broad biotechnology experience includes pipeline review, product and technology licensing, merger/acquisition, and joint venture.
 His substantial past and current board experience include serving as Board Chair at Amgen Biopharmaceutical Research and Development (Shanghai) Co., Ltd., as well as membership of the board or SAB at GPB Scientific (cell therapy), MATWIN (Maturation & Accelerating Translation With Industry) in France, CQDM (Consortium Quebecois sur la Decouverte du Medicament, Quebec Consortium for Drug Discovery), BenchSci (scientific AI), Gandeeva (advanced cryoEM), and IASOC.
 Tagari received his BS in Biology from Cambridge University.